128technology/docs/docs/cli_reference.md

 ```

 #### Description
-Clear the PCLI's command history
+Clear the PCLI's command history.

 #### See Also
 - [show history](#show-history)    Show PCLI command history for the current user